This topic is WAY overdue, but I received this question from a follower on Instagram.

 Hey doc!
 I just visited your blog site and was searching for how you studied for med school.
 If you can let me know your study skills??
 I found out that undergrad studying is way different. 🙁

-Having gone through medical school, I feel like some of my classmates studied exactly like they did in undergrad, others exactly opposite, and some never really found a consistent way.
+Having gone through medical school, I feel like some of my classmates studied exactly as they did in undergrad, others exactly the opposite, and some never really found a consistent way.
 I fell into the last category.
 Consistency is hard to establish when topics are extremely variable in complexity, extracurricular activities demand more time during certain blocks, and the roller coaster of burnout pokes its head in at inopportune times.
 Here’s the gist of how I studied in medical school.

 The night before, I quickly perused the next day’s lecture PowerPoints to become familiar with the topics, terms, and goals of each lesson.
 This would only take 5-10 minutes per PowerPoint, but it gave me a great idea of what to expect the next day.

-I found that sitting in a lecture hall was filled with distractions, especially from texting / instant messaging / talking to my classmates instead of focusing on the material.
+I found that sitting in a lecture hall was filled with distractions, especially from texting/instant messaging/talking to my classmates instead of focusing on the material.
 Consequently, I tried to stay home and stream lectures (up to 2.5 times the normal speed) whenever I could!

 I hand wrote the important points discussed by the lecturer.
-This was invaluable since PowerPoints often contained superfluous amounts of information, whereas the lecturer verbally emphasized what he/she considered important (and usually information that was tested).
-These hand-written notes forced me to engage myself during lecture and made learning a more active process than simply reading the PowerPoint presentation.
+This was invaluable since PowerPoints often contained superfluous amounts of information, whereas the lecturer verbally emphasized what they considered important (and usually information that was tested).
+These hand-written notes forced me to engage myself during lectures and made learning a more active process than simply reading the PowerPoint presentation.
 Outside of the lecture material, I used other sources only as a supplement – any syllabi or PowerPoints were way more important to master.